ksanjeevan/torchparse/README.md

 	permute=[2,0,1]
 ...
 ```
+Since `torchparse` doesn't consider batch dimension (should it? maybe... but not for now).

 This can also be used when dropping a dimension. e.g. in a many-to-one RNN might do something like:
 ```
 ...